Higher Galois for Segal Topos and Natural Phenomena: Natural Phenomena

 \section{Natural Phenomena}

 We regard natural phenomena as following some basic rules, or fundamental laws, encoded in algebras.
 Coherent manifestations of such laws will be modeled by stacks valued in simplicial sets, and according to the philosophy of derived algebraic geometry, it is natural then to consider simplicial algebras.
-Hence we start with a commutative ring $k$, we let $\skMod$ be the category of simplicial $k$-modules, commutative monoids of which form $\skCAlg$ the category of simplicial commutative $k$-algebras.
-Its opposite category $\dkAff = L(\skCAlg)^{\op}$ is referred to as the Segal category of derived affine schemes (\cite{TV2}, \cite{TV3}, \cite{TV4}, \cite{T}).
+Hence we start with a commutative ring $k$, we let $\kMod$ be the category of $k$-modules, commutative monoids of which form $\skCAlg$ the category of simplicial $k$-algebras.
+Its opposite category $\dkAff = L(\skCAlg)^{\op}$ is referred to as the Segal category of derived affine stacks (\cite{TV2}, \cite{TV}, \cite{TV4}, \cite{T}).
 We put the ffqc topology on this Segal category.
-The category $\cX = \dStk$ of affine stacks is a localization of the Segal category of pre-stacks $\widehat{\dkAff} = \RHom(\dkAff^{\op}, \Top)$.
-The former is a Segal topos (\cite{T}), hence all the formalism above applies to $\dStk$.
-In particular one can write: \beq \cX = \ell(i_{\cX} \Pi_{\infty, \cX} \hatXop) = \ell(\RHom( \RHomg(\cX, \cX), \cX)) \nonumber \eeq $\cX$ being a Segal category, we know there is a Segal category $\cU$ such that $\cU = \RHomg(\cX, \cX)$.
-This means that morphisms between stacks in $\cX$ are in $\cU$.
-This latter being a Segal category, $\RHom(U, \cX)$ is yet another Segal category $\cV$, and finally $\cX = l(\cV)$.
-In particular a single representation of a simplicial algebra, given by a derived stack $F: \skCAlg \rarr \sSet$ comes with an identity map $id_F \in \RHomg(\cX, \cX)$ which is valued in $\cU$.
-This means a single object $F$ takes its full meaning only in $\cU$, and not in $\cX$ only.
-One can contrast this with the concept of having a field in Physics being defined on a target space, itself resulting from a compactification.
-Here the field is replaced by a functor, the target space would presumably be $\sSet$, and having a compactified space would be replaced by having $\RHomg(\cX, \cX) = \cU$.
-In other terms, one is dealing with augmented realities, in a colloquial sense.
+The category $\cX = \dStk = \dkAff^{\sim, ffqc}$ of affine stacks is a localization of the Segal category of pre-stacks $\widehat{\dkAff} = \RHom(\dkAff^{\op}, \Top)$.
+The former is a Segal topos (\cite{T}), hence all the above formalism applies to $\dStk$.
+In particular by universality of the unit map $\cX \rarr i_{\cX}\Pi_{\infty,\cX}\widehat{\cX^{\op}}$, we have a morphism $i_{\cX}\Pi_{\infty,\cX}\widehat{\cX^{\op}} \rarr \RuHom(\cY, \cX)$ in $\Ho(\SeT)$ to the homotopy internal perception of $\cX$ relative to $\cY$, for any $\cY \in \Ho(\SeGpd)$.\\